AidanFray/ROP_Emporium/0x04_badchars/64-bit/README.md

 pop rdi ; ret
 ```

-64-bit actually makes it easier to write the command string into memory as it can be done in one chain.
+The 64-bit architecture makes it easier to write the command string into memory as it can be done in one chain.

 One aspect to note in 64-bit exploits the start of the `.data` section will normally be written to or altered.
 Therefore, using data a little further into the `.data` section is advised.